-In the heart of gold desserts in the Iranian plateau, along with the skirts of Nashtifan country, these lofty muddy towers stand upright for centuries to be a sign of the remarkable intelligence of Iranians in the past.
+In the heart of gold deserts in the Iranian plateau, along with the skirts of Nashtifan country, these lofty muddy towers stand upright for centuries to be a sign of the remarkable intelligence of Iranians in the past.
 Ancient Persians harnessed the roaring winds with their unique idea of windmills.
 With the help of the brilliant system of wind-driven mills, they satisfied their need for food and produced the strategic product of flour with the flavour of these windmills.

 When the strong monsoon season starts in the area, nothing can stand fast before the crazy gales.
 The vigorous typhoon stings and destroys everything on its way but the downhill in Nashtifan built wonderful Asbads to use the wild power of the wind.
 Nashtifan Windmill Complex or locally known as Asbad is one of the primitive windmills of the world.